MathStuff/Matrices/README.md

 Matrix.rrechelon #Returns the reduced row echelon form of the matrix

+Matrix.eigenvalues #Returns the eigenvalues #Currently doesn't work with singular matrices

+Matrix.eigenvectors #Returns a list of eigenvectors as matrices

+Matrix.EIGENDEC #Returns the matrices from eigenvalue decomposition in a tuple

+Matrix.eigenvecmat #Returns a matrix with eigenvectors as columns

+Matrix.diagmat #Returns the diagonal matrix from eigenvalue decomposition

+Matrix.SVD #Returns the U,sigma and the V.ht matrices in a tuple from the singular value decomposition

 Matrix.LU #Returns both L and U matrices from LU decomposition in a tuple

 Matrix.lowtri #Returns the lower triangular form (L matrix from LU decomposition) of the matrix